Taking a Gap Year. Deferring Your Place at Lancaster University

-Taking a gap year before starting university can be a great way to gain new experiences, develop skills and mature as a person.
+Thinking about taking a gap year before starting university?
+You’re definitely not the only one.
+It can be a great way to gain new experiences, develop skills and mature as a person.
 If you are considering taking a gap year before starting your studies at Lancaster University, there are a few things you should know about deferring your place and reserving your student accommodation.

 What is deferring?